Varendraaa/portfolio/content/projects/API-Mashup.md

 1. What app would I actually be interested in making?
 2. What two API's would function well together to make a useful application?

-I decided on putting together the two aforementioned API's to create an application that allows a user to check both the weather forecast and upcoming events in the area, simply by inputing a designated location.
+I decided on putting together the two aforementioned API's to create an application that allows a user to check both the weather forecast and upcoming events in the area AREA, simply by inputing a designated location.
 I was also inspired by the Windows 11 Weather app.

 ![Image: Inspiration for the app](/portfolio/images/projects/API%20Mashup/API-Mashup-1.png)